Servers can be exposed to many hazards.

 Burns and Scalds

-Burns can happen while young workers are serving or preparing hot foods or drinks.
+Burns can happen while workers are serving or preparing hot foods or drinks.
 They can also occur while they are

 operating machinery that makes hot beverages, such as coffee, tea, or espresso.